Children’s Museum of Manhattan

 Grant Type: Program/Project

-Founded in a basement storefront in response to cuts in arts and cultural programs in New York City public schools, for nearly 45 years, the Children’s Museum of Manhattan (CMOM) has helped children develop into healthy, well-rounded, engaged global citizens.
-In addition, CMOM gives parents resources to advocate for their children, with a specific focus on early childhood education, health, creativity and world cultures.
+The Children’s Museum of Manhattan designs dynamic explorations of culture, education, health and creativity for early learners and their families.
+Founded in a basement storefront in response to cuts in arts and cultural programs in New York City public schools, for nearly 45 years, the Children’s Museum of Manhattan has helped children develop into healthy, well-rounded, engaged global citizens.
+Its exhibits, programs, classes and on-line resources reach over a million individuals per year.

 Year founded: 1973